 Enterprise procurement teams love economies of scale so are right to ask how their unit costs decrease as throughput increases.
 This is a fair and reasonable expectation so we came upwith the notion of Tiers of Bot Actions to capture the decreasing marginal cost of Bot Actions as throughput increases.

 If a basic RfQ or Auction is conducted by a Sourcing Bot, the number of Bot Actions is between 8-20 depending upon the complexity of the process that is automated.
-If each Billable Bot Action costs less than $1, then the cost per auction or RfQ is approximately one or even two orders of magnitude (yes that is 10x to 100x times) cheaper to run than a conventional eSourcing project operated by manual labour.
+If each Billable Bot Action costs less than $1, then the cost per auction or RfQ is approximately one or even two orders of magnitude (yes that is 10x to 100x times) cheaper to run than a conventional eSourcing project operated by manual labor.

 This is a radical change and indicative of the type of truly transformative Digitalization that enterprises are seeking.